cybrxkhan/RICE-for-CK3/README.md

 # Regional Immersion and Cultural Enrichment (a CK3 Flavor Mod)

-## Latest Version: Version 1.3.2 "Aydhab" (Released 8/5/21)
+## Latest Version: Version 1.4.0 "Badakhshan" (Released 8/23/21)

-**Newest Flavor Pack - Red Sea: Treasures of the Eastern Desert**
+**Newest Flavor Pack - Pamir and Zunist: Roof of the World**

-_“Aydhab [is] a large town, well supplied with milk and fish; dates and grain are imported from Upper Egypt.
-Its inhabitants are Bejas.
-These people are black-skinned; they wrap themselves in yellow blankets and tie headbands about a fingerbreadth wide round their heads.”_
-_- Ibn Battuta, writing about the port of Adyhab_
+_Good deeds stand tall like a green pine, evil deeds bloom like flowers;_ _The pine is not as brilliant as the flowers, it seems._
+_When the frost comes, the pine will still stand tall,_ _While the flowers, withered, can be seen no more_

+_- Nasir Khusraw_

 RICE, or Regional Immersion and Cultural Enrichment, is a mod that adds immersion to different regions, cultures, and religions in CK3.
 As a spiritual successor to my Immersion Packs for CK2, it is a collection of "flavor packs" similar to PI's official flavor pack DLCs.
 The guiding philosophy of RICE is to keep a tight, focused scope that doesn’t change gameplay significantly, but adds more flavor across the world, especially for lesser-known places, peoples, and histories.

-RICE will be designed with compatibility in mind; wherever possible, I avoid editing vanilla files to prevent conflicts with other mods.
-For example, title history and culture changes are done via hidden events at game start.
-As this mod grows, I may add in game rules to help with potential compatibility conflicts (for instance, game rules that disable features that could clash with map mods).
+RICE is designed with compatibility win mind, and technically compatible with most mods; I avoid editing vanilla files to prevent conflicts with other mods.
+For example, new cultures are added via hidden events at game start instead of directly through province history.
+If you are a mod author or user and concerned about compatibiliy with RICE, don't hesitate to contact me on the forums or Discord!

 Feel free to use my work in your mods - all I ask is that I am credited and (if possible) to give me a heads up.